Definition

 Q2: What are some examples of interactivity in technology?

 A2: Interactivity is everywhere in today’s digital world.
-For instance, when you search on Google, it reacts to your input and offers you a set of results.
-Similarly, video games, e-learning platforms, smart TVs, mobile applications, AI and AR/VR devices all exhibit different degrees of interactivity.
+For instance, when you search on Google, it reacts to your input and offers a set of results.
+Similarly, video games, e-learning platforms, smart TVs, mobile applications, and AI and AR/VR devices all exhibit different degrees of interactivity.

 Q3: How does interactivity enhance user experience?